Tom-Z15/Snake-Game/README.md

 # Snake-Game
 This is Snake game.

-It have local multiplayer.
+You control it using  keyboard arrows.

+In the future second player use WASD.

+Hope you enjoy it!